 Below are some of the works that our experienced engineers can complete to a high standard:

-Hull blacking with Bitumen, International Intertuf 16 or Comastic
+Hull blacking with Bitumen or International Intertuf 16.

-Easy access to the boat is provided by our specially constructed bridge which reaches out to either the bow or stern of your boat.
+Liveaboards are welcomed - Easy access to the boat is provided by our specially constructed bridge which reaches out to either the bow or stern of your boat.
 Free 240V hook-up is provided while the boat is out of the water.
-Liveaboards welcome.

 Our comprehensive blacking service includes a visual inspection of the following: